Design costs for delayed Harford Road Bridge more than double

 At a February 2014 public meeting, DOT promised northeast residents that construction of the new Harford Road Bridge was to begin in fall 2014.

-Last year, following a Brew article on the letting of a fast-track design-build contract for the Central Avenue Bridge, DOT officials and Northeast’s then-Councilman Robert Curran promised that the Hartford Road Bridge contract would be awarded by fall 2016.
+Last year, following a Brew article on the letting of a fast-track design-build contract for the Central Avenue Bridge, DOT officials and Northeast’s then-Councilman Robert Curran promised that the Harford Road Bridge contract would be awarded by fall 2016.

-No Word on Start of Construction
+No Word on Construction Start

 Tomorrow’s EWO gives Whitman, Requardt an unspecified period to complete design work, including fixing the arch and abutment concerns expressed by the SHA in May 2010.